 Tisch Represents is a community of Tisch alumni dedicated to elevating underrepresented voices in television and film.
-We offer year-round Community Events and an annual Tisch Represents LAB.
 We believe that career development is best fostered through collaboration.
 We provide emerging, mid-career, and established alumni opportunities to work together and build long-lasting professional relationships.
 We believe that by creating together and then sharing that work with a wider network of industry professionals, we are providing a unique opportunity for our alumni to make connections, make art, and make our Tisch alumni community stronger.

 We define “underrepresented” as any person who identifies as BIPOC, LGBTQ+, a woman, non-binary, and/or a person with a disability.
 Our community includes underrepresented Tisch alumni artists and their Tisch alumni allies.

 Tisch Represents is a volunteer-run community supported by NYU Tisch School of the Arts Alumni Relations.